wichmann-lab/teamproject-photography/README.md

 We implemented `export_format` and our Settings for editing.
 If you want to save for example the metadata, you have to implement functions in the Plug-in.
 In short, the configuration file contains information for the processing.

-* Because the `imageIteratorSettings.json` file is a JSON-file, it isn't possible to use JSON-code in a Lua script.
-The solution for it is `json.lua`.
+* Because the `imageIteratorSettings.json` file is a JSON-file, we use `json.lua` for decoding and encoding between JSON and Lua.
 It's an external JSON library for Lua.
-This file makes decoding and encoding between JSON and Lua easier.
 Here is the License for the `json.lua` file: (You can find it in json.lua as well.)
 >-- Copyright (c) 2020 rxi
 --